 Welcome to UMBC!

 Below is a step-by-step tool that will guide you through the financial aid process beginning with your application for admission to UMBC and concluding with the payment of your bill.
 The links are helpful to both prospective and incoming graduate students.
-Be sure to visit the rest of our Web site for more information that may meet your specific needs.

 - Apply for admission to the Graduate School.